TeCOS-NIT-Trichy/Inductions-22/README.md

 - **Select** any number of **repositories** and start working on their issues or work on your own issues.
 - Your Contributions **should not be a one-liner** or a similar type of contribution.
 It must be a **well structured** and detailed contribution with **proper** commit messages and it **must be** in your **domain**.
 - You should complete a **minimum of 4** contributions.
 It is **not necessarily** required to be **merged PR** because of the time constraint.
-- We asses your ability to use Git and GitHub, and your depth of knowledge in your field of interest.
+- We assess your ability to use Git and GitHub, and your depth of knowledge in your field of interest.

 ## Submission Guidelines 📩
 - Fork this [repository](https://github.com/TeCOS-NIT-Trichy/Inductions-22).